-When I first started playing chess, I had a very narrow view of strategy.
+When I first started playing chess, I had a very narrow view of strategy, and no knowledge of the fundamental beginner chess strategies.
 In my mind, I was either attacking my opponent’s king or he was attacking mine.
 This strategy worked fairly well among my friends.

 However, there were times when my “Attack or Defend” strategy would not quite work.
 The position didn’t offer either of us a clear way to attack.
 Eventually, I discovered that if I was very careful, I would often be able to win material via a tactical shot or more likely, left a piece en prise (undefended) for me to scoop up.

 Eventually, that stopped working as well as my opposition got better and better.
 Eventually, I found myself on the defending side of my “Attack or Defend” method a little too often.

 What I realize now that my opponents had started to explore the deep ocean of beginner chess strategies, while I was just paddling around in my little pond in my back yard.
 Now, as I teach beginning players as well as playing against my children as they begin to learn chess, I see that they are often swimming in the same pond in the beginning.

 In this article, I want to give beginning and novice players (and perhaps some intermediate players) a glimpse of the vast ocean of chess strategy.
 It can be quite beautiful, but also scary for the uninitiated.

 It is important to understand the difference between tactics and strategy.
 We can consider tactics to be forced sequence of moves that lead to a specific objective – usually (but not always) a gain in material.

 Consider the position below (from one of my recent games against National Master Barry Davis).
 In this particular game, White won material by force – I could not avoid it.
 This is tactics.